NeddyAP/manajemen-magang/memory-bank/activeContext.md

 3.  **Activity Tracking (Logbooks):**
     *   Daily logbook entries (`logbooks` table) by students.
     *   Visibility for students and assigned Dosen.
+    *   Dosen supervisor notes can be added via a modal.
 4.  **Report Management:**
     *   Report submission (`reports` table) with file uploads.
     *   Visibility for students, assigned Dosen, and Admins.